joist-orm/joist-orm/docs/docs/modeling/validation-rules.md

 ### Required Fields

-Joist's `joist-codegen` step automatically adds required rules to any column with a not null constraint.
+Joist's `joist-codegen` automatically adds required rules to any column with a not null constraint.

 For example, in the `AuthorCodegen.ts` base class, `joist-codegen` automatically adds the lines: